RahulKumar-98/MSAzure-activedirectory/README.md

 <img width="747" height="528" alt="18" src="https://github.com/user-attachments/assets/987886a7-92c9-404d-992e-e645f493363b" />
 </p>
 <p>
 Now we will enable remote desktop access for users wanting to access our domain remotely.
-To do this, we will first create an orgazinational unit named "_CLIENTS".
+To do this, we will first create an organizational unit named "_CLIENTS".
 Follow the steps previously mentioned to create the organizational unity.
 Then we will move our "client-1" computer from the Computers folder to "_CLIENTS"
 </p>
 <br />